datasig-ac-uk/RoughPy/.devcontainer/README.md

 ## Opening devcontainer locally

-When you open the cloned RoughPy folder in VSCode, accept the popup to open in a Dev Container or run the editor command `Dev Containers: Reopen in Dev Container`.
+When you open the cloned RoughPy folder in VSCode, it will detect the `.devcontainer/` folder.
+Accept the popup to open in a Dev Container or run the editor command `Dev Containers: Reopen in Dev Container`.
+If the container image needs to be rebuilt, it will take a few extra minutes.

-VSCode will restart inside a container that will have mapped your checkout folder to `/workspaces/<dirname>`, so be mindful that editing files is affecting this folder on your machine.
+VSCode will restart inside a container that mounts your checkout folder to `/workspaces/<dirname>`.
+Be mindful that editing files is affecting this folder on your machine.

 The devcontainer `Dockerfile` sets up a root `/tools` folder that contains a `venv` with build dependencies pre-installed, and a clone of `vcpkg`; both of which are added to `$PATH`.

+On the first run, the project will need to be configured in CMake and additional build dependencies will be fetched by vcpkg.
+You must wait for this to finish before you can build and run any tests.
+Progress can be tracked under 'CMake/Build' in the VSCode 'Output' panel.

 ## Building, testing and debugging